alrieckert/lazarus/components/README.txt

   Registering custom form descendants in the IDE.

 daemon
-  Package to create programs that run as daemon under linux or service under windows.
+  Package to create programs that run as daemon under Linux or service under Windows.

 datadict
   Support for data dictionaries for the IDE and applications.